Khaled-Hossain-Nahin/CivicSphere/README.md

 - Web or mobile versions
 - Live map integration or GPS location
 - Automatic notifications (email or SMS)
-- Photo uploads with complaints

-## Future Improvements

-These are ideas for the future, not part of the current work:

-- Photo attachments for complaints
-- Map or GPS-based location selection
-- Email or SMS notifications when a status changes
-- Complaint priority levels (for example, urgent or normal)
-- Search and filter options for the admin
-- Reports and statistics on complaints by category or area
-- A web or mobile version so more people can use it
-- Support for multiple languages, which would help in rural and local communities

 ## Contributors
 | Contributor Name | Student ID |